-In 2010 fishing season, 65 fishing vessels are expected to target SBT seasonally and 33 are expected to take SBT as a bycatch.
+In 2012 fishing season, 12 fishing vessels are expected to seasonally target SBT and 37 are expected to take SBT as a by-catch.

 (b) Describe the system for controlling the level of SBT catch.
 For ITQ and IQ systems, this should include details on how the catch will be allocated to individual companies and/or vessels.
 For competitive catch systems this should include details of the process for authorising vessels to catch SBT and how the fishery will be monitored for determining when to close the fishery.:-